 Electronic Olfactory Systems: future-oriented industrial research

-In the year 2000 several studies were carried out at key Italian University research centres operating in the innovative materials field: these studies have allowed Sacmi to identify a series of advanced technologies with the potential for industrial-scale development.
+In the year 2000 several studies were carried out at key Italian University research centres operating in the innovative materials field: these studies allowed Sacmi to identify a series of advanced technologies with a potential for industrial-scale development.

 One of the major themes was the manufacturing technology used to make thin, metal oxide semi-conductor (M.O.S.) gas sensors: this technology was developed by the Gas Sensors Lab of the Material Engineering Chemistry-Physics Department at the University of Brescia, a facility which is part of the National Institute of the Physics of Matter.